mgamio/blog/_posts/2022-01-06-open-closed-principle.markdown

 Even if the code is not well designed or does not follow well object-oriented principles, it could not be easy to extend a class to introduce new functionalities.

-The team implements the open-closed principle to support future changes for this scenario.
-To refactor the code, we adopt polymorphism and aggregation.
+The team decides to implement the open-closed principle to support future changes for this scenario.
+But they need to refactor the code by adopting polymorphism and aggregation.

 ### Polymorphism